-I would like to offer greetings from my desk as the new Director of the African American Studies Program at the University of Houston.
+I would like to offer greetings from my desk as the director of the African American Studies program at the University of Houston.
 The transition to the Lone Star State has been positive, and we look forward to the formation and advancement of African American Studies (i.e., use of terms, Africana Studies and Africology, are used interchangeably) at the University of Houston.

 Proffering a historical context, the movement for the organizational structure of African American Studies on the UH campus began in the spring of 1968.
 Indeed, as a sign of the times, protest and social activities were important features of advancing societal change during the Black Freedom Movement of the 1960s.

-Now approaching a 35th anniversary, there has been a renewed initiative from students, faculty, and administration to facilitate African American Studies' advancement from a program to an autonomous departmental unit.
-A Department of Africana Studies at the University of Houston would entail a number of significant firsts.
+Celebrating the 45th anniversary, there has been a renewed initiative from students, faculty and administration to facilitate African American Studies' advancement from a program to an autonomous departmental unit.
+A department of Africana Studies at the University of Houston would entail a number of significant firsts.
 With the vision of departmental status, African American Studies at the University of Houston would exist as the first and only departmental unit in the southwestern region of the United States and, equally important, the state of Texas.

 Further, the existence of an Africana Studies department would provide University of Houston students the unprecedented opportunity to earn both undergraduate and graduate degrees in this specified field of study.
 On the national and international scene, there has been debate and discussion concerning the validity and existence of Africological Studies.
 Detractors continuously posit ideas of the irrelevance and stature of the discipline.
 On the other hand, those committed scholars in the discipline of Africology have maintained defending, preserving and advancing this interdisciplinary African-centered study of Africana phenomena.